 Ask yourself how much real time can you put aside to fly, do you work flexi hours, only have weekends, have a family life to juggle, possibly just one pargliding holiday a year or are you giving up work and travelling the world.

 If your giving up work and travelling the world then you might consider a low-end EnB wing, if you do other sports like kite surfing or sailing then you might feel comfortable on a similar wing.

 For the most part, if you only get occasional weekends out flying and the odd holiday then take your time and get a good En A. Most modern En A' gliders give all the performance you need to fly In thermals and make your first XCs.
 Plus they give a better level of security when you go abroad and might find yourself in taking off at the wrong time of day or in fruitier conditions you had bought into!
 Obviously going with seasoned guides will help with all that.

 New gliders have all benefitted from the advances in new technology over the last 3 years, En A gliders are now faster and more agile as a result.

 One thing is true or maybe two...

-We've never had a either a low B or En A retuned to us that's been worn out by a pilot in its first three years.
-You always get a fair return on your first wing especially if it's a popular brand, the lesser spotted or familiar brands get less integrates when reselling them.
+We've never had either a low B or En A retuned to us that's been worn out by a pilot in its first three years.
+You always get a fair return on your first wing especially if it's a popular brand, the lesser spotted or unfamiliar brands get less interest when it comes to reselling them.

 How do I work my weight re glider size?